xXAI-botXx/3xM/README.md

 - **DataAmountPerDataset** <br>Defines the numbers of images/scenes created for one dataset.
 - **ImageWidth** <br>Width of the ceated images from the scene (raw and mask).
 - **ImageHeight** <br>Height of the ceated images from the scene (raw and mask).
+- **DualDirFormat** <br>Decides if the saving format.
+True will create 2 folders, one for rgb, one for the masks.
+False will create a subfolder for every scene with the rgb and the mask inside.
 - **DataSavePath** <br>Path to the folder, where the datasets should get created.

 Update: The project is **only available in Windows** because of a used Plugin, called [Victory BP by Rama](https://forums.unrealengine.com/t/ramas-extra-blueprint-nodes-for-ue5-no-c-required/231476).

 To add your own Materials and 3D-Models you have to edit the material_data_table and the model_data_tables.
+You should think to add collision to your meshes.
+Just open your mesh and apply a convex hull.

 And to clear a confusion about the **ModelAmounts** and about **MaterialAmounts**, this datagenerator is created to generate multiple datasets with different amounts of materials and 3D-Models.
 If you just want to generate a random dataset just give these arrays one value with the max amount of your available materials and models.